zype/zype.github.io/platform_docs/embedding_a_player.md

 ## Adding a Player Logo

 You can configure a logo or 'bug' that will appear on videos you've uploaded to the Zype platform.
-This guide will show you where to get started.

 Navigate to your [settings page](https://admin.zype.com/site/edit) and click on the "Player Branding" tab.